-Remove one of the 1/8" BSP plutank. gs from its port in the compressor Apply Teflon paste to the nipple the port and tighten.
-(1/8" X 1/8" BSP) and insert it into ☐ Apply Teflon paste to the free en d of the nipple.
-Assemble the inlet port side of the onto the nipple and tighten.
-The sposition that does not obstruct and tank •
+Ш Remove one of the 1/8" BSP plugs from its port in the compressor tank.
+Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it into the port and tighten.
+Apply Teflon paste to the free end of the nipple.
+Assemble the inlet port side of the solenoid (stamped with a '1') onto the nipple and tighten.
+The solenoid should be rotated into a position that does not obstruct any other ports on the compressor tank.

-NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
+The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
 Make sure this orifice cannot be obstructed.